shitpy/shitpy/README.md

 <br />

-Try out your first code with shitpy!
+Try out your first piece of code with shitpy!
 ```
 >>> from shitpy import int
 >>> a = int(2)